kalyan7104/Full-stack-internship/README.md

 **Features**

-Search form to enter a keyword.

-Fetches data from [Public API Name].
+✅ Search form to enter a keyword with real-time results ✅ Fetches data from GitHub REST API

-Stores search results in [Database: MySQL / PostgreSQL / MongoDB].

-Displays stored results in a simple, styled dashboard.
+✅ Stores search results in Supabase (PostgreSQL) database ✅ Displays stored results in a modern, styled dashboard ✅ **NEW: Pagination for search results and dashboard** ✅ **NEW: Advanced filtering and sorting in dashboard** ✅ **NEW: Search functionality within stored repositories** ✅ **NEW: Language-based filtering**
+✅ **NEW: Topics list with popularity counts**
+✅ **NEW: Dashboard statistics and analytics**
+✅ **NEW: Debounced search for better performance**

-Error handling and pagination implemented.
+✅ Error handling and loading states

-Hosted online for quick access.
+✅ Responsive design for all devices

 **Tech Stack for this Project:**